gardener/gardener/docs/concepts/resource-manager.md

 It allows specifying certain central settings like log level and formatting, client connection configuration, server ports and bind addresses, etc.
 In addition, controllers and webhooks can be configured and sometimes even disabled.

-Note that the very basic `ManagedResource`, secret and health controllers cannot be disabled.
+Note that the very basic `ManagedResource`, secret, and health controllers cannot be disabled.

 You can find an example configuration file [here](../../example/resource-manager/10-componentconfig.yaml).

 ## Controllers

-### `ManagedResource` controller
+### `ManagedResource` Controller

 This controller watches custom objects called `ManagedResource`s in the `resources.gardener.cloud/v1alpha1` API group.
-These objects contain references to secrets which itself contain the resources to be managed.
+These objects contain references to secrets, which itself contain the resources to be managed.
 The reason why a `Secret` is used to store the resources is that they could contain confidential information like credentials.

 ```yaml